phenomnomnominal/betterer/goldens/api/betterer.api.md

 // Warning: (ae-incompatible-release-tags) The symbol "BettererConfig" is marked as @public, but its signature references "BettererConfigWatch" which is marked as @internal
 //
 // @public
-export type BettererConfig = BettererConfigBase & BettererConfigStart & BettererConfigWatch;
+export interface BettererConfig extends BettererConfigBase, BettererConfigStart, BettererConfigWatch {
+}

 // @internal
-export type BettererConfigBase = {
+export interface BettererConfigBase {
     cache: boolean;
     cachePath: string;
     configPaths: BettererConfigPaths;